avamalino/WorldOfBits/PLAN.md

--draw the player's location on the map [x] (made it miku) -draw a rectangle representing one cell on the map[x] -use loops to draw a whole grid of cells on the map[x] -put numbers into each of the grids using a randomizer (luck function) [] -can click boxes to hold the number it contains in your hand [] -can click other boxes to deposit the number currently in your hand and update the number in the box by adding them together []
+-draw the player's location on the map [x] (made it miku) -draw a rectangle representing one cell on the map[x] -use loops to draw a whole grid of cells on the map[x] -put numbers into each of the grids using a randomizer (luck function) [x] -can click boxes to hold the number it contains in your hand [x] -can click other boxes to deposit the number currently in your hand and update the number in the box by adding them together [x]
+-if box value is 0 you may put your current holding into it [x]

+D3.b
--add wasd keys to move character []
+-add wasd keys to move character [x]
+-have map camera move with character []
+-add radius to character and have boxes outside of radius turn grey/red []